 - Visit world-renowned universities and research institutes, learn about the hottest research and chat directly with the scientists.

-- Learn the significance of sites of beauty and cultural and historical significance in Heidelberg, Frankfurt, Munich, Mainz, Berlin Mannheim, and Leipzig.
+- Learn the significance of sites of beauty and cultural and historical significance in Frankfurt, Berlin, and Munich.

 - Synthesize knowledge from Neuroscience, Biology, Chemistry, Physics, Engineering, and Math courses and see it in real-world applications.

 This program is open to all undergraduate students.
 Exemptions to pre-requisite courses will be considered on a case-by-case basis.
 Undergraduate junior and senior students are welcome to apply who have 60 SH Mason or transfer credit and at least 9 credits of courses from NEUR, BIOL, CHEM, BENG or equivalent are eligible to participate.
 Students may be asked to participate in a selection interview.
 Exceptions can be considered at directors' discretion.
 This is also open to students who do not attend George Mason University.
 Minimum 2.75 GPA.

 Tentative Course Options